 An important aspect of hygge is taking care of yourself, says Wiking, and we all know how important sleep is for managing stress and strengthening the immune system.
 If you’re struggling to get a good night’s rest, wear a sleep mask to block out any potentially distracting light.
 This 100 percent pure silk eye mask from Toronto’s The Silk Labs also promises to be a cooling treat for the delicate eye area.
 (Here are the things you should do all night long for better sleep.)

 The key to the coziest bedroom

-Sink into your deepest slumber yet with this flannel cotton duvet set from Toronto-based, Portugal-made linen company Envello.
-The eco-friendly fabric—made from upcycled threads that naturally shed during the manufacture of other products—will keep the coldest sleeper toasty even when the mercury plummets.
+Sink into your deepest slumber yet with this linen duvet set from Toronto-based, Portugal-made linen company Envello.
+The super soft and breathable combed cotton fabric will keep the coldest sleeper toasty even when the mercury plummets.
 (Check 0ut our ultimate guide to the best sleep ever.)

 Snuggle up with a luxurious blanket

 “On top of daily tasks, the fact that we have a global pandemic—no wonder we’re all stressed out,” says Gundtoft.
 The silver lining of this, however, is that this pressure-cooker environment has prompted many of us to think more critically about our routines and self-care.
 It might be incorporating a walk around the block into our schedule, or putting an ultra-soft blanket in every room, at the ready for spontaneous naps or to be worn as a cozy cape.
-This aptly-named throw blanket with fringed edges from Toronto brand Knix is great for snuggling on cold nights.
+This washable merino wool throw blanket from Montreal brand Volprivé is great for snuggling on cold nights.